 Mercury Marine is the largest and perhaps most recognized brand of marine engines in the world.
-They have been producing some of the best outboard motors for almost 80 years, ever since Carl Kiekhaefer turned a converted barn in Cedarburg, Wisconsin into small machine shop.
+They have been producing some of the best outboard motors for almost 80 years, ever since Carl Kiekhaefer turned a converted barn in Cedarburg, Wisconsin into a small machine shop.

 But the Mercury 20 HP 4-Stroke Outboard is actually built by another legendary outboard manufacturer, Tohatsu.
-Yes, the name on the side may say Mercury, but engine is built at Tohatsu’s facility in Japan.
-In fact this outboard, with very minor variation, is basically the same engine as the the Tohatsu offering (not something you read much about in Mercury or Tohatsu outboard reviews).
+Yes, the name on the side may say Mercury, but the engine is built at Tohatsu’s facility in Japan.
+In fact, this outboard, with very minor variation, is basically the same engine as the Tohatsu offering (not something you read much about in Mercury or Tohatsu outboard reviews).
 That’s right.
 But I don’t want to digress too much – more on that later.

 Ok, so what are the merits of the Mercury 20 HP Electric Start 4 Stroke Outboard Motor?
 For one, you get exceptional all-around performance backed by a 3-year factory warranty from the premier marine propulsion company in the world.
 Mercury’s extensive dealer network for service and repairs is also a big plus when considering this outboard.
 You won’t have to search too long and far to find an authorized service center – that’s peace of mind.

 Now, for the engine itself.
-The Mercury 20 HP comes with either a 15 or 20 inch shaft, manual tilt and delivers the low end torque that is necessary to get a boat to plane with complete ease.
+The Mercury 20 HP comes with either a 15 or 20-inch shaft, manual tilt and delivers the low-end torque that is necessary to get a boat to plane with complete ease.
 Its throttle response is quick and crisp when it comes to acceleration, thanks to the tuned intake manifold.
 This motor will have no problem moving you effortlessly across the water to your favorite fishing spot.

 The multi-function tiller handle is designed to operate single-handed for complete ease in steering, tilting, throttle control, stopping and shifting.
 Operating this outboard is almost effortless.